justinpotts/arewesortedyet/README.md

 To make it even more awesome, [@justinpotts](https://github.com/justinpotts) and [@mobyvb](https://github.com/mobyvb) (along with other valuable contributors listed below) are sorting it by color to the tune of ROY G B(i)V.

 ## How do I get involved?

+### Help us sort!
 It's easy.
 Show up at the ball pit (MTV2 - 211 Battlestar Galactica) and start sorting.
 We have a little bit of a process that will make things a bit easier though.

 1. Pick a color, any color.
 2. Dig down and stir things up.
 Don't worry about ruining the sorting, it'll get fixed.